sandiiemaad/HireWire-Site/README.md

-# HireWire – Job Search Website
+#💼 HireWire – Full Stack Job Search Website

-HireWire is a simple and efficient job search platform built using HTML, CSS, JavaScript, and Django (Python) following the MVC architecture.
-The website supports two types of users: Company Admins and Job Seekers, each with tailored features to enhance the job recruitment and application process.
+HireWire is a simple and efficient job search platform built using HTML, CSS, JavaScript, and Django (Python), following the MVC architecture.
+The platform supports two types of users: Company Admins and Job Seekers, each with tailored features to simplify recruitment and job applications.

-🔑 Key Features:
+🚀 Key Features:

-👨‍💼 Company Admin:
+👨‍💼 Company Admin

 -Register with a form including username, password, email, and a flag for company admin (is_company_admin).
 If selected, additional company details are required.

--Login securely to access the dashboard.
+-Secure login to access the admin dashboard.

--Add Job Opportunities with details such as job ID, title, salary, company name, description, years of experience, job status (open or closed), and created by the logged-in admin.

--View Jobs posted by their company.

--Edit job postings to update or correct details.

--Delete jobs no longer available.
+-Post Job Opportunities with details including:
+Job ID, Title, Salary, Company Name, Description, Years of Experience, Job Status (Open/Closed), and creator info (the logged-in admin).

+-View, Edit, and Delete job postings as needed.

-👤 Job Seeker (User):
+👤 Job Seeker (User)
--Register with username, password, email, and a flag for standard user.
+-Register with username, password, and email (standard user account).

--Login to access job listings and application features.
+-Secure login to access job listings and features.

 -Search Jobs by title or required years of experience.

--View Available Jobs and browse listings.
--View Job Details on a dedicated job page.
+-Browse available jobs and view details on a dedicated page.

--Apply for Jobs directly from the job detail page.
--Track Applications by viewing the list of jobs they’ve applied to.
+-Apply for jobs directly and track all applied jobs in one place.

-🌐 UI & Navigation:
+🌐 User Interface & Navigation
--A responsive navigation bar is included and appears consistently across all pages.
+-Includes a responsive navigation bar visible across all pages.

--The navigation menu is dynamically updated based on the type of logged-in user (admin or job seeker), enhancing user experience.
+-Navigation dynamically updates based on the logged-in user type (Admin or Job Seeker) for a smoother user experience.

+🛠 Tools & Technologies
+-Frontend: HTML5, CSS3, JavaScript

+-Backend: Python, Django (MVC architecture)

+-Database: SQLite (Django default)

+Additional Tools:

+-Django ORM for database management

+-Django Authentication for secure login

+-CSS Flexbox & Grid for responsive design

+-JavaScript for interactivity